aogier/aogier.github.io/content/cv-publish.rst

 Build pipeline will have two stages:

-- a *build* stage where the pdfs will be generated.
+- a *build* stage where the PDFs will be generated.
 Private or public version is just a matter of choosing an appropriate GIT_SUBMODULE_STRATEGY_ when cloning repo in CI
 - a *deploy* stage where I'll put my artifact wherever I'll want